eljenzalthegreat/SAEZ_Experiment_2/README.md

 ### Contact

 For any questions or feedback, please contact hopersaez@gmai.com

+## Personal Challenges I faced

+For the first problem, I had some initial confusions about the input since it involves generating a 5x5 array of random integers.
+The task required normalizing this array using a z-table formula, which involves two main steps: centering and scaling.
+Centering is achieved by subtracting the mean of the data from each element, and scaling involves dividing by the standard deviation.
+To do this process, I used the .std() and .mean() functions from the numpy library to compute the standard deviation and mean, respectively.
+After normalizing the array, I saved it as a .npy file, as specified in the instructions.
+To ensure the normalization was performed correctly, I first printed the original array and manually calculated the normalization for a single element to cross-verify the results.
+Subsequently, I printed the normalized array to check if the final output met the expected criteria for the normalization task.

+In the second problem, I did not encounter any significant challenges since the core concept was similar to that of the first problem.

 ### Acknowledgements
 Special thanks to the instructors and resources of the ECE2112 course for providing the foundational concepts.